 The easternmost point of the foothills in Boulder County, the Ron Stewart Preserve at Rabbit Mountain is rich with human history, geological features, and an abundance of plants and wildlife.

 Wildlife Management Closure

-The park will be closed Monday through Wednesday from Sept.
-19 through Jan.
-25 for elk management through limited hunting.
+The park will be closed Monday and Tuesday from Oct.
+2 through Jan.
+28 for elk management through limited hunting.

 Learn more about the Elk & Vegetation Management Plan.

 Along Colorado’s Front Range, the sweeping grasslands of the Great Plains rise to meet the rugged peaks of the Southern Rocky Mountains.
 Where they meet we find the Foothills – a zone of geological and biological transition.
 In the 2,871 acres that make up Rabbit Mountain, plant communities ranging from grasslands to shrublands to forests provide a variety of habitats for a rich diversity of wildlife.